ClinicalTrials.Veeva

 • Targeted therapy, which is a treatment that works to control how specific types of cancer cells grow and spread

 Raludotatug deruxtecan (R-DXd) is a study treatment that is an antibody drug conjugate (ADC).
 An ADC attaches to a protein on cancer cells and delivers treatment to destroy those cells.
-Researchers want to know if R-DXd is safe to take with standard treatment and if people tolerate them together.
+Researchers want to know if R-DXd is safe to take with other treatments and if people tolerate them together.
+They also want to learn how many people have the cancer respond (gets smaller or goes away) to the treatments.

 Enrollment